Column01/Python-Video-Server/README.md

 A flask server to server mp4 to a whitelisted set of users based on IP address.

 ## Setup
-- Add your public IPV4 in `decorators.py` to the `accepted_ips` list in order to watch content from anywhere by accessing your public IP on port 80 (`5.5.5.5:80` for example) in a web browser.

-Then
+Add your public IPV4 in a file called `ips.txt` in the root of the server directory.
+Inside, place IPs like this:

+	ip.1.goes.here,
+	ip.2.goes.here

+**Each new ip requires a comma after the last ip, a new line and no comma at the end of the last IP (similar to JSON)**

+Then you need to do the following:

 1. `pip install virtualenv`
 2. `virtualenv python_video_server`